apoorvkk/Machine-Learning-Coursera/README.md

-# Machine-Learning-Coursera
+# Machine Learning Course

-My solutions to Andrew Ng's Machine Learning Stanford Course.
+These are personal solutions to Andrew Ng's Machine Learning Stanford Course.
+I will be uploading weekly assignments that I have completed here.

+For more information about this course, see: https://www.coursera.org/learn/machine-learning